dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 dlt pipeline sql_to_duckdb_pipeline show
 ```

-You can explore the loaded data, run queries and see some pipeline execution details.
+You can explore the loaded data, run queries, and see some pipeline execution details.

 ![streamlit-screenshot](https://storage.googleapis.com/dlt-blog-images/docs-sql-database-tutorial-streamlit-screenshot.png)

 ## 7. Append, replace, or merge loaded data

 Try running the pipeline again with `python sql_database_pipeline.py`.
-You will notice that
-all the tables have the data duplicated.
+You will notice that all the tables have the data duplicated.
 This happens as dlt, by default, appends data to the destination tables in every load.
 This behavior can be adjusted by setting the `write_disposition` parameter inside the `pipeline.run()` method.
 The possible settings are:

 - `append`: Appends the data to the destination table.
 This is the default.
 - `replace`: Replaces the data in the destination table with the new data.